pedrohpontes/OLD-EllipticCurves/README.md

 # Reference
 All the algorithms are based on the following textbook:
 Joseph H. Silverman, The Arithmetic of Elliptic Curves.
 Springer, 2nd Edition, 2009.

+#Feedback
+The author is a beginner in coding, so any feedback would be greatly appreciated!